For those of us who cling to film and television like an imperative lifeboat, the past year has been rough.

 Dedicated to delivering honest performances, he dissected his characters to reveal their hidden truths… and with an affinity towards dark roles, he always found their inner light.

-I would lose myself in his films — Hard Eight, Happiness, Boogie Nights, Magnolia, Flawless, Love Liza, Owning Mahowny, The Talented Mr. Ripley, 25th Hour, Before the Devil Knows Your Dead (in which he plays a heroin addict who ODs), Almost Famous — no other actor had the capacity to command the screen like Hoffman.
+I would lose myself in his films — Magnolia, Flawless, Love Liza, Owning Mahowny, The Talented Mr. Ripley, 25th Hour, Before the Devil Knows You’re Dead (in which he plays a heroin addict who ODs), Almost Famous — no other actor had the capacity to command the screen like Hoffman.
 Hell, he even made Along Came Polly enjoyable!

 1999 acted as a virtual coming-out party for Hoffman.
 In addition to Magnolia, he starred in Flawless (opposite Robert De Niro) and had an exceptional supporting role in The Talented Mr. Ripley alongside Matt Damon, Jude Law, Gwyneth Paltrow and Cate Blanchett.